Geography of Bulgaria: Biodiversity

 The avian fauna is represented by 434 species of birds, which is the second highest number in Europe.
-Almost all species of the True owls live in the country, also White stork, Common crane, Demoiselle crane.
-Important conservation species are the Eastern imperial eagle, the Cinereous, Griffon, Egyptian and the Bearded vultures, the Great white pelican, the Dalmatian pelican, etc.
+Almost all species of the true owls live in the country, also white stork, common crane, and demoiselle crane.
+Important conservation species are the eastern imperial eagle, the cinereous, griffon, Egyptian and the bearded vultures, the great white pelican, and the Dalmatian pelican.

-The reptiles and the amphibians found in Bulgaria are 38 and 20 species respectively.
+There are 38 reptile and the 20 amphibian species found in Bulgaria.
 There are four turtle and two tortoise species of four families – Cheloniidae, Emydidae, Geoemydidae and Testudinidae; fourteen lizard species of four families – Anguidae, Gekkonidae, Lacertidae and Scincidae; and eighteen snake species of four families – Boidae, Colubridae, Typhlopidae and Viperidae.

-The ichthyofauna of the country has not been fully researched, but there is a rich variety with various species of Sturgeons, Black sea shark, Longnose spurdog, Thornback ray, Common stingray, Northern pike, European eel, etc. As of 2000 there are 207 fish species.
+The ichthyofauna (fish) of the country has not been fully researched, but there is a rich variety of sturgeons, Black Sea shark, longnose spurdog, thornback ray, common stingray, northern pike, European eel, etc. As of 2000 there were 207 fish species.

 There are an estimated 27,000 species of insects and other invertebrates.

 Concern about biodiversity conservation remains strong within the country.
 In 1998 the Government of Bulgaria approved the National Biological Diversity Conservation Strategy, which was inspired by the Pan European Strategy for Biological and Landscape Diversity.
 Bulgaria has some of the largest Natura 2000 areas in the European Union covering 33.8% of its territory.
 The national policy for governing and management of the protected areas is implemented by the Ministry of Environment and Water.
 Bulgaria's biodiversity is conserved in three national parks, 11 nature parks and 55 nature reserves.
 Of them, Pirin National Park, Srebarna Nature Reserve and nine forest reserves within the Central Balkan National Park are included in the UNESCO World Heritage List.
 Spanning a territory of 1,161 square kilometres Strandzha Nature Park is the largest protected area in the country.
 Established in 1936 Vitosha Nature Park is the oldest in Bulgaria and in the Balkan Peninsula.